 How the National Park Service Selects GAOA Projects

-GAOA’s Legacy Restoration Fund is the newest and largest funding source available to the Park Service for major maintenance and construction.
-It presents an opportunity to address necessary large-scale projects on a level that could not be met through usual funding sources.
+GAOA’s Legacy Restoration Fund is the largest funding source available to the National Park Service for major maintenance and construction projects.
+It addresses necessary large-scale projects on a level that could not be met through usual funding sources.

 The project selection criteria include:

 - Addressing large projects that have been delayed because the cost exceeds funding capabilities